-Each semester, East College offers a selection of popular upper-division ASU General Studies and general interest courses.
-While designed primarily to support East campus students, these courses are open to all ASU students who might find the times and location convenient.
-East College typically offers courses in anthropology, art, communication, economics, English, history, mathematics, music, philosophy, political science, psychology, religious studies, sociology, and women's studies.
-Students should refer to the current Schedule of Classes for specific courses offered at East campus each semester.
-All credit earned at East campus automatically transfers to Tempe campus or West campus.
+East College offers a selection of ASU General Studies and general interest courses.
+The Humanities and Arts unit offers a selection of courses in art, communication, dance, English, history, music, philosophy, religious studies, and Spanish.
+The Social and Behavioral Sciences unit offers courses in anthropology, family and human development, political science, sociology, and women's studies.
+Mathematics and science courses are available through the Department of Applied Biological Sciences.
+Students should refer to the Schedule of Classes for specific courses offered each semester.